Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - Oxford University is located in the city of Oxford, which is 88 km (55 mi) northwest of London, 120 km (75 mi) southeast of Birmingham, and 112 km (70 mi) east of Bristol.
 Oxford city is the only city of Oxfordshire county.

-- Oxford lies on the River Thames, which originates near Bristol, and flows on through London before reaching the North Sea.
-In Oxford it is often called The Isis, which from an older name for the river, Tamesis.
+- Oxford lies on the River Thames, which originates near Bristol and flows through London before reaching the North Sea.
+In Oxford, it is often called The Isis, which comes from an older name for the river, Tamesis.

 - The University of Oxford doesn’t have a campus; the colleges and institutes are scattered around the city.

-- Oxford University consists of 39 self-governing colleges and 6 permanent private halls (PPH).
-The main difference between the two is that the colleges are governed by fellows (senior members) of the college, while the PPHs are each governed by a specific Christian denomination.
+- Oxford University consists of 39 self-governing colleges and six permanent private halls (PPH).
+The main difference between the two is that the colleges are governed by the college’s fellows (senior members), while the PPHs are each governed by a specific Christian denomination.

-- Oxford is home to the world’s second-oldest university museum and oldest museum in the UK, the Ashmolean Museum of Art and Archaeology.
-It dates to 1683.
+- Oxford is home to the world’s second-oldest university museum and the oldest museum in the UK, the Ashmolean Museum of Art and Archaeology, which dates back to 1683.

 - The Oxford University Press (OUP) is the world’s largest university press and second oldest, dating to 1536.